Why your audience struggles to read your content and how to keep their attention

 Don’t Write Like You Speak

 Writing conversation and writing conversationally are two very different things.
-Natural speech is often repetitive, lacks clarity, and is filled with bloated words which makes for very poor writing.
+Natural speech is often repetitive, lacks clarity, and is filled with bloated words, which make for very poor writing.

 Conversational text is a lot tighter than spoken language.
 So, writing conversationally doesn’t mean you write as you talk.
 Instead, edit your text so it doesn’t sound like writing.